 4.4.2 Mentoring for Faculty Promotion & Tenure

 The need for mentoring for the purpose of career development and promotion does not end after the probationary period.
-Therefore, each Department’s and/or College’s bylaws should include formal mentoring protocols to provide advice for Associate Professors to support their advancement and growth.
-(Dec 2018)
+Therefore, each Department’s and/or College’s mentoring plan shall include formal mentoring protocols to provide advice for Associate Professors to support their advancement and growth.
+(Feb 2020)